fangwei123456/spikingjelly/docs/source/index.rst

 .. image:: ../_static/logo/pcl.png
     :width: 20%

-The list of developers can be found at https://github.com/fangwei123456/spikingjelly/graphs/contributors.
+The list of developers can be found at `contributors <https://github.com/fangwei123456/spikingjelly/graphs/contributors>`_.

 .. _APIs:
 .. toctree::